ollprogram/TwitchDiscordBridge/README.md

 ## How to contribute?

-[Here](CONTRIBUTING.md) are written information which you need in order to contribute to this project.
+[Here](CONTRIBUTING.md) are written information you need in order to contribute to this project.

-## Report a bug or something to improve
+## Report a bug, something to improve or ask for help

+You can create an [issue](https://github.com/ollprogram/TwitchDiscordBridge/issues) to ask us something by following the related template :
+- refactor request
+- feature request
+- question or help
+- bug report